 CBRS-powered Capabilities of Private LTE

 CBRS has opened the gates for the full capabilities of private LTE to be extended to a number of different organizations and sites.
 This includes communication service providers, like mobile and cable operators; large campuses and venues, such as schools, airports, and stadiums; and other businesses and multi-dwelling units.
-These organizations can now set up their very own dedicated mobile networks to take advantage of the considerable benefits enabled through private LTE:
+These organizations can now set up their very own dedicated mobile networks to take advantage of the considerable benefits enabled through private LTE connectivity:

 The most important benefit offered through private LTE, however, lies in the multiple new applications and use cases that it’s now enabling.
 Here are a few: